pramsey/pramsey.github.io/_posts/2020-04-17-developer-life.md

 ![Stupid]({{ site.images }}/2020/stupid.gif)

-I've become inured to the huge mismatch in "time spent to code produced", particularly when debugging.
+I've become inured to the huge mismatch in "time spent versus code produced", particularly when debugging.
 Spending 8 hours stepping through a debugger to generate a one-line patch is pretty routine.

 But something about the mismatch between my grandious and complex solution (partial retrieval! hash code!) and the final solution (just ask! try the half-measure, see if it's better!) has really gotten on my nerves.